On the little Weyl group of a real spherical space: Introduction

 By now, there are several constructions of the little Weyl group for complex varieties.
 Next to the construction of Brion, Knop gave a vast generalization.
 In fact, in \cite{Knop_WeylgruppeUndMomentabbildung} he constructed the little Weyl group for an arbitrary irreducible ${\bf G}$-variety and connected it to the ring of ${\bf G}$-invariant differential operators on ${\bf Z}$, see \cite{Knop_Harish-ChandraHomomorphism}.
 We also mention here a second construction by Knop in \cite{Knop_AsymptoticBehaviorOfInvariantCollectiveMotion} and the explicit calculation of these groups by Losev \cite{Losev_ComputationsOfWeylGroups}.

-In the case where $k$ is an algebraically closed field of characteristic different than $2$, Knop gave in \cite{Knop_SphericalRootsOfSphericalVarieties} a construction of the little Weyl group and the spherical root system.
+In the case where $k$ is an algebraically closed field of characteristic different from $2$, Knop gave in \cite{Knop_SphericalRootsOfSphericalVarieties} a construction of the little Weyl group and the spherical root system.
 The technique is close in spirit to Brion's approach for $k=\C$.
 Moving to fields that are not necessarily algebraically closed, a natural concept is that of a $k$-spherical variety, i.e., a ${\bf G}$-variety ${\bf Z}$ defined over $k$ for which a minimal parabolic subgroup ${\bf P}$ of ${\bf G}$ defined over $k$ admits an open orbit.
 In \cite{KnopKrotz_ReductiveGroupActions}, the authors assume that $k$ is of characteristic $0$ and use algebraic geometry to define the little Weyl group of such a space $Z={\bf Z}(k)$.
-Just like the one by Knop in \cite{Knop_WeylgruppeUndMomentabbildung} for $k=\C$, is based on algebra geometric invariants attached to the variety ${\bf Z}$, especially the cone of ${\bf G}$-invariant central valuations on ${\bf Z}$.
+The construction is based on algebra geometric invariants attached to the variety ${\bf Z}$, especially the cone of ${\bf G}$-invariant central valuations on ${\bf Z}$, as is the case for Knop's construction for $k=\C$ in \cite{Knop_WeylgruppeUndMomentabbildung}.
 This valuation cone serves as a fundamental domain for the action of $W_{\bf{Z}}$.

-In our approach the closure of the compression cone is used as the fundamental domain rather than the valuation cone.
-The compression cone was first considered for real spherical spaces in \cite{KnopKrotzSayagSchlichtkrull_SimpleCompactificationsAndPolarDecomposition} by employing the local structure theorem of \cite{KnopKrotzSchlichtkrull_LocalStructureTheorem}.
-In \cite{Brion_VersUneGeneralisationDesEspacesSymmetriques} Brion showed that the closure of the compression cone may be identified with the valuation cone.
-However, the compression cone is defined purely in terms of limits of subalgebras in the Grassmannian and is from our point of view better suited for application in harmonic analysis.
+The compression cone plays an important role in this work.
+It was first considered for real spherical spaces in \cite{KnopKrotzSayagSchlichtkrull_SimpleCompactificationsAndPolarDecomposition} by employing the local structure theorem of \cite{KnopKrotzSchlichtkrull_LocalStructureTheorem}.
+In \cite{Brion_VersUneGeneralisationDesEspacesSymmetriques} Brion showed that in the complex case the closure of the compression cone may be identified with the valuation cone.
+This argument generalizes to real spherical spaces.

+The compression cone can be viewed as a dual object to the weight-monoid used by algebraic geometers to study spherical spaces.
+In the present work the compression cone is defined purely in terms of limits of subalgebras in the Grassmannian and is from our point of view better suited for application in harmonic analysis, like in \cite{KrotzKuitOpdamSchlichtkrull_InfinitesimalCharactersOfDiscreteSeriesForRealSphericalSpaces}.
+We mention here our article \cite{KuitSayag_MostContinuousPart}, in which we determine the Plancherel decomposition of the most continuous part of $L^{2}(Z)$.
+A major step towards this is the construction of $H$-fixed functionals on principal series representations.
+For the analysis of $P$-orbits that is needed for this, we use the theory of limits of subalgebras.